pallets/flask/esof/docs/assignment2.md

 // TODO - Completar
 We can have two types of requirements:
- *  Functional, describes features and sevices of the program;
+	->Functional, describes features and sevices of the program;
- *  Non-Functional, sets properties and restrictions of the sistem (example: security, space, ...);
+	->Non-Functional, sets properties and restrictions of the sistem (example: security, space, ...);

 In Flask, we have: